microsoft/botframework-cli/packages/orchestrator/README.md

   -d, --debug                     Print debugging information during execution.
   -h, --help                      Orchestrator 'predict' command help.
   -i, --in=in                     Optional path to a previously created Orchestrator .blu file.
+                                  This argument is optional users can use the 'predict' command to start an Orchestrator snapshot from scratch.
+The 'n' commandlet can save the utterance labels into a snapshot (.blu) file.
   -l, --low_confidence=threshold  Optional low confidence analysis threshold.
 Default to 0.5.
   -m, --model=model               Directory or a config file hosting Orchestrator model files.
   -o, --out=out                   Directory where analysis and output files will be placed.